 – Jack Weinberg

 There is a fee for the Wisdom Academy course.
-Check the Wisdom Academy website for details and to enroll.
+Check the Wisdom Academy website for details and to enroll in Course II.